 UNAIDS reports that Australia has made reforms to its migration health assessment requirements and procedures, including an annual increase to the “significant cost threshold”, the elimination of the cost assessment related to health services for humanitarian visa applicants and improvement to increase the transparency of the health assessment process.
 Also, it has been confirmed that a HIV pilot programme for African student visa applicants was officially discontinued in 2011.

-Author’s note: It seems that it has become a little easier for people with HIV to stay in Australia beyond a tourist visa (e.g. up to two or three years).
-Due to the HIV test requirement for long-term stays, we continue to list Australia as a country applying residency restrictions.
+Author’s note: Due to the HIV test requirement for permanent visa applicants, we continue to list Australia as a country applying residency restrictions.
 We will update this page as soon as further information becomes available.

 Applicants for visas to visit or migrate to Australia are required to meet certain health requirements.
 These help ensure that: